aws/aws-lambda-java-libs/aws-lambda-java-runtime-interface-client/README.md

-We have open-sourced a set of software packages, Runtime Interface Clients (RIC), that implement the Lambda [Runtime API](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-api.html), allowing you to seamlessly extend your preferred base images to be Lambda compatible.
+We have open-sourced a set of software packages, Runtime Interface Clients (RIC), that implement the Lambda [Runtime API](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-api.html), allowing you to seamlessly extend your preferred base images to be Lambda compatible or to implement your own custom Lambda runtime.
 The Lambda Runtime Interface Client is a lightweight interface that allows your runtime to receive requests from and send requests to the Lambda service.

+## Usage 1: Deploy your Lambda as a Container Image without native compilation

 You can include this package in your preferred base image to make that base image Lambda compatible.

-## Usage

 ### Creating a Docker Image for Lambda with the Runtime Interface Client